Moldovenism: Creation of Moldavian ASSR

 In 1812 the Russian Empire and the Ottoman Empire signed the Treaty of Bucharest (1812), by which Russia annexed the eastern part of the medieval Principality of Moldavia.
 This territory became known as Bessarabia.
 Between 1859 and 1866, Principality of Moldavia and the neighbouring Principality of Wallachia united into a single country called Romania.
+According to a recount by traveller Fedor Karacsay in 1818, the Moldavians did not employ the endonym "Romanian" like the Wallachians did; travellers Francesco della Valle (1532) and Pierre Lescalopier (1574) attested the opposite, a shared use of the name among Moldavians, Wallachians and also Transylvanians.
 In 1917, when the Russian Empire was disintegrating, a Moldavian Democratic Republic was formed in Bessarabia.
 In 1918, after the Romanian army gained control of the region, Sfatul Țării proclaimed the independence of the Moldavian Republic and, later, voted for the union with Romania.
 Soviet Russia contested the outcome of these events and, in May 1919, proclaimed the Bessarabian Soviet Socialist Republic as a government in exile.
 After the Soviet-organized Tatarbunary Uprising failed, in 1924 a Moldavian ASSR (MASSR) was created within the Ukrainian SSR, just east of the river Dniester that then marked the boundary between the Kingdom of Romania and the Soviet Union.

 For the purpose of giving MASSR its own identity separate from Romania, Soviet authorities declared the variety spoken by the majority of Moldavians to be "Moldavian language".
 The intellectual elites of the MASSR were asked to standardise a Moldovan literary language based on the local dialects of MASSR, which are similar to Romanian.

-Until the 1920s the Russians did not argue that Moldovans and their neighbors in the Romanian Principalities somehow formed nations.
+In 1818, Hungarian traveller Fedor Karacsay reported that Moldavians considered themselves to be "Moldoweni" (Moldovans) and rejected the theory about the Roman origin of Moldavians, unlike their neighbours from Wallachia that identified themselves as "Rumuni" (Romanians).
+In contrast, French traveller Pierre Lescalopier had reported in 1574 that in Wallachia, Moldavia and most of Transylvania, "they call themselves true successors of the Romans".
+However, until the 1920s the Russians did not argue that Moldovans and their neighbors in the Danubian Principalities somehow formed nations.
 One observer wrote in 1846 in the journal of the Russian foreign ministry that “the inhabitants of upper Bessarabia are essentially Romanians, that is, a mixture of Slavs and Romans, and sons of the Greek Orthodox Church".
 In May 1917, at a congress of Bessarabian teachers, a group protested against being called "Romanians", affirming they were "Moldovans".